polarity/polarity-music-tools/README.md

 # polarity music tools

-some presets, sounds & projects  for everyone
+all sounds & presets are created by myself. you can use it in your productions.